 Heather Mitchell-Buck is an Associate Professor of English and the Digital Learning Coordinator at Hood College in Frederick, MD, where she teaches courses in early period British literature.
-This semester (Fall 2018), in addition to coordinating Hood’s First-Year Seminar program, she’s teaching a course on the history and structure of the English Language and an FYS on fairy tales.
+This semester (Fall 2019), in addition to coordinating Hood’s First-Year Seminar program, she’s teaching a course on medieval magic and mysticism as well as an FYS on fairy tales.

 She received her PhD in English from Duke University in 2009.
 When asked about her research, Heather’s usual answer is that she works on bad kings who speak in Middle English.
 To get a bit more specific, her dissertation explored the symbiotic relationship between theatre and tyranny in one of history’s most socially transgressive genres: early English vernacular drama.
 Her current research focuses on the ways that kingship and governance are presented in Biblical plays from the cities of Chester and York, both in the sixteenth century and today.